FREE ONLINE ED ASSESSMENT. Start Here

 • Avanafil (a newer ED medication available as Stendra®)

-We offer several ED medications online, following a consultation with a licensed physician who’ll determine if a prescription is appropriate.
+We offer several ED medications online, following a consultation with a licensed provider who’ll determine if a prescription is appropriate.

 Related Post: Is Viagra Over the Counter?